Regions & Endpoints

 Dedicated Clusters

 Some enterprises run on dedicated, isolated clusters.
-In these cases, include x-mongo-cluster-name
+In these cases, include x-mongo-cluster-name to direct requests to your assigned cluster.

 Header: x-mongo-cluster-name: <cluster-name>